seanbreckenridge/exobrain/theory_books/sicp/05/README.md

 ### Trees

-Since maps' identity function is a an empty list, it can be used with recursion to express complexity without being explicit.
+Since maps' identity function is an empty list, it can be used with recursion to express complexity without being explicit.
 On trees, you can call `map` on a list of children `nodes` (`trees`), and it will call some function on each of them.
 If it keeps calling till it reaches the leaves of the tree (nodes whose children are `'()`, and calls `map`, it will end there, and start traversing back up the tree.

 One should think of trees as nodes themselves.
 A node is just a tree without branches.
 That, along with the map identity makes working on lists recursively much easier.